marshalltaylor/Arp_Sliders/README.md

-# MIDI clock
+# Arp Sliders
-The midi clock is a device that can accept and generate midi clock messages.
+This device generates arpeggiations on input midi notes.
+A second keyboard can be used to configure the arpeggiations for when a looper is at the other channel.
 The hardware is a STM32F466 dev board with midi shield and controls.

 ## Status
-Tested with Roland products and is working.
-The 7 segment driver is pretty crazy, but not really a reusable part.
-The project really focused on creating a clock object that can be fit into a socket object, with callbacks both ways.
-This forced removal of control mechanisms from the clock object making it purely reactive.
-The controls are wired to the socket as an interface.
+Work in progress!

 * Core -- healthy.
 A cubeMX project can be generated independently of the project and compared.
 * Serial -- Debug interface shows basic data
-* Midi -- OK but edge cases haven't been found.
-Needs bench testing
+* Midi -- Working but doesn't really do anything
-* ADC -- On but not really configured
+* ADC -- On but not really configured, now 6 channels are active
-* Display -- Crazy, over-baked framebuffer objects
+* Switches -- panel buttons for now but active

 ## General Commands
 Use `make` to build.